AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_pixi.rst

 Installation of GSAS-II with pixi requires a few prerequisite steps, depending on the platform.
-Note that on Windows and MacOS, pixi installs gfortran, but on Linux this must be done (typically with a Linux package manager such as apt or dnf, etc.).
-These are the steps that are typically needed:
+Note that on Windows and MacOS, pixi installs gfortran, but on Linux this must be done before running pixi (typically with a Linux package manager such as apt or dnf, etc.).

+These are the steps that are typically needed to install GSAS-II using pixi.:

 * installation of the pixi program
 * on Linux, installation of the gfortran (and gcc) compiler